The Support Division is made up of the following Units:

 animal husbandry projects and functions.

-Vocational Programs offers inmates MTI-sponsored classes in Diesel
+Vocational Programs offers inmates MTC-sponsored classes in Welding, and Horticulture.

-the Inmate Commissary Fund, and credits earned can be continued upon the inmate's
+and credits earned can be continued upon the inmate's release from jail.

-Other cost-cutters include Auto Body and Paint where agency and
+Other cost-cutters include Carpentry, Machine Repair, Landscaping and Paint Shop

 produces fresh vegetables; the Aquaculture Program's tilapia fish